astral-sh/uv/docs/concepts/dependencies.md

 - Path: A local wheel, source distribution, or project directory.
 - Workspace: A member of the current workspace.

-Only a single source may be defined for each dependency.

 Note that if a non-uv project uses a project with sources as a Git- or path-dependency, only `project.dependencies` and `project.optional-dependencies` are respected.
 Any information provided in the source table will need to be re-specified in a format specific to the other package manager.